EdgarM73/himmelJederzeit/README.md

 himmelJederzeit
 ===============

-himmel JEderzeit Plugin für die Coolstream
+himmel Jederzeit Plugin für die Coolstream

 This Plugin will provide as many features as possible from the Sky Anytime Concept for Neutrino HD Receiver.